rishiarun404-afk/Unlimited-game-section/README.md

 ## Usage

 1. Visit the website
-2. Enter your email address to create an account
+2. Enter your email address
 3. Click "Continue"
-4. Your account information will be registered
+4. Your information will be collected and stored

 ## License